🔗Mid-Level Architectural Historian

 Website Cultural Resource Analysts, Inc.

-Cultural Resource Analysts, Inc. seeks a mid-level Architectural Historian to work out of our Lexington, KY, office.
-Applicants should understand the National Historic Preservation Act (NHPA) and applicable Section 106 regulations.
+Cultural Resource Analysts, Inc. seeks a mid-level Architectural Historian to work out of our Lexington, KY office.
+Applicants should have an understanding of the National Historic Preservation Act (NHPA) and applicable Section 106 regulations.
 Previous experience with some or all of the following is required: architectural resource surveys, Section 106 compliance, and/or National Register of Historic Places nominations.
 Previous experience with HABS/HAER documentation, design guidelines, historic structure reports, preservation planning, and/or researching and designing interpretive materials such as signage and brochures also is desirable.
 Familiarity with Kentucky Heritage Council and Kentucky Transportation Cabinet guidelines and expectations is a plus.

-- Evaluating historic architectural resources about the National Register of Historic Places (NHRP) criteria and within the framework of the historical and architectural contexts developed for the project.
+Evaluating historic architectural resources in relation to the National Register of Historic Places (NHRP) criteria and within the framework of the historic and architectural contexts developed for the project.

-- Assessing the effects of proposed undertakings on identified historic properties by the regulations found at 36CFR Part 800.
+Assessing the effects of proposed undertakings on identified historic properties, in accordance with the regulations found at 36CFR Part 800.

-- Develop recommendations for eliminating, minimizing, or mitigating adverse effects (when appropriate) and assisting clients with Section 106 consultation to resolve adverse effects.
+Developing recommendations for the elimination, minimization, or mitigation of adverse effects (when appropriate), and assisting clients with Section 106 consultation to resolve adverse effects.

-- Lead or contribute to developing other historic preservation documents, including National Register nominations, state-level, and HABS/HAER/HALS documentation, landmark context studies, historic preservation plans, and other projects as assigned.
+Leading, or contributing to, the development of other types of historic preservation documents, including National Register nominations, state-level and HABS/HAER/HALS documentation, historic context studies, historic preservation plans, and other projects as assigned.